 through the Ridings"

-IF YOU JUST WISH TO SEE THE SKETCHES ALL AT ONCE
+IF YOU JUST WISH TO SCROLL THE SKETCHES CLICK THE SCROLL BAR

 (RANDOM SKETCHES OF YORKSHIRE COACHING INNS)